Bianca-Morris/modderize/README.md

 ## Getting Started

 To get a local copy up and running on your machine, follow these simple example steps.
-Note: Windows or Linux installations may be slightly different.
+Note: This project was build on a Mac; Windows or Linux installations may be slightly different.

 ### Prerequisites